NamicUV/Budget/README.md

 ?>*

 Once you have successfully connected your database to your webage feel free to comment out the echo line in the server.php file so that it will not appear on your webpage.
 Next, make sure you are using a coding application that allows the use of HTML, CSS, JavaScript and PHP code.
-Next you should ----- Once all the files are copied to your application the code should work once it is run or put into the programming application.
+Next you should download the code from the repository and add all of the files from the repository to your coding application.
+Make sure that all files are under the same folder and once that is done the code should be ready to use.
+Run/Put the code into your webpage space and this should be everything that needs to be done in order to use the project.
+If you have your own domain just enter the website domain into your browser url but if you are using a local host you will need to enter the local host url into your browser url.